ShatteredSoftware/ShatteredCore/README.md

 ### Installation

-1. Make sure you're running a reasonably up to date fork of Bukkit.
+1. Make sure you're running a reasonably up to date fork of Paper.
 I recommend [Tuinity](https://github.com/Spottedleaf/Tuinity) if possible, [Paper](https://papermc.io) otherwise.
 2. Grab the latest version of this library from the releases [here](https://github.com/ShatteredSuite/ShatteredCore/releases/latest).
 You'll want the jar ending in `dist`.